 Through critical thinking and experimentation (and a bit of trial and error), the scientific method helps us understand complex concepts quickly and thoroughly.

-It is also important to note that this method leads students to ask questions, discover the information for themselves before drawing conclusions from the results.
+It is also important to note that this method leads students to ask questions, and discover the information for themselves before drawing conclusions from the results.
 It’s a skill that we can apply to other areas of life beyond science.
 Now, get out there and find some interesting questions to start with.